it4biz/pentaho-ce-audit/README.md

 ### Learn more
 * Feel free to use for Production Environment if it works correctly for you.
-* This plug-in will apply automatically a Environment configuration, if you want to know more about please visit the link http://infocenter.pentaho.com/help48/index.jsp?topic=%2Fadmin_guide%2Ftask_switching_to_file_based_logging.html
+* This plug-in will apply automatically a Environment configuration, if you want to know more about it please visit the link http://infocenter.pentaho.com/help48/index.jsp?topic=%2Fadmin_guide%2Ftask_switching_to_file_based_logging.html

 ### Installation
 * For Pentaho BA Users, please use Pentaho Marketplace